nickswetUCSD/power-outages/README.md

 <iframe src="assets/chorocustomers.html" width=800 height=600 frameBorder=0></iframe>

 Moreover, it is also interesting to note that Wisconsin did not appear on this list despite having the greatest mean power outage duration overall.
+This may be because while Wisconsin has the greatest mean outage duration, its proportion of long durations is actually on par with the proportion of long outages nationwide.
+However, Wisconsin’s long outages — when they do occur — may be longer compared to the other states.

 <b>It is also important to note that with such multiple testing without corrections, there is an increased risk of committing a Type 1 error wherein we reject the null hypothesis when it is actually true. </b>